My recommendedBusiness Resources

 Podcast

-• Audio recording software: Adobe Audition (former Cool Edit Pro) is the software I’ve used for years, going all the way back to my news anchor days.
+• Audio recording software: Adobe Audition (former Cool Edit Pro) is the software I’ve used for decades, going all the way back to my news anchor days.
 Love the ease of use and amazing versatility of the program.
+I have tinkered with Reaper also, which is a very versatile program that does most of what Audition does.

-• Music: Although I commissioned an independent musician to compose the Career Relaunch® theme song, I often use AudioJungle to find other royalty-free tracks for my projects.
+• Music: Although I commissioned an independent musician to compose the Career Relaunch® theme song and interview music beds, I often use AudioJungle to find other royalty-free tracks for my projects.

 Organizing Ideas

-• Virtual NotebookEvernote is my where I save ALL my ideas, project notes, lists of favorite things, article ideas.
+• Virtual Notebook: UpNote is where I save ALL my ideas, project notes, lists of favorite things, article ideas.
 I use it as a virtual business card holder, idea repository, resource database, and content planner.
 Syncs seamlessly across all my devices, and even works offline.
+For years, I used Evernote, but departed the platform in 2023 after a major shakeup at the company.

 • To-do listsTodoist is where I create checklists, organized by project.
 Works seamlessly across desktop and mobile, and allows offline usage.
 I migrated over to Todoist after being a loyal user of Wunderlist for years, but Wunderlist shut down in 2020 after Microsoft acquired them in 2015.
 I couldn’t bring myself to shift over to Microsoft To Do, mostly because of how I saw Skype go downhill after Microsoft acquired them in 2011.
 Zapier has a great article on a few other to do list apps to consider.